-Due to safety concerns and travel restrictions the 2020 annual scientific meeting, planned to be held in Auckland, New Zealand in July 2020 was cancelled.
-It is planned, whenever circumstances allow, to recommence this important annual meeting which focuses on new research opportunities and discussion of scientific data from breast cancer clinical trials.
+Due to safety concerns and travel restrictions the 2021 annual scientific meeting was held virtually.
+It is planned to return to face-to-face in 2022 for this important annual meeting which focuses on new research opportunities and discussion of scientific data from breast cancer clinical trials.